-American Express is having a promotion for its Starwood Preferred Guest credit card.
+American Express is having a promotion for its Starwood Preferred Guest credit card (update: promotion expired).
 If you apply for this card and charge $1,000 during the first three months, you will get 30,000 bonus points in the Starwood Preferred Guest (SPG) program.
 Starwood operates hotels under Four Points, Sheraton, Westin, W, and few other brands.
 SPG points can be redeemed for free nights at those hotels.
 At a value of at least $0.02 for each SPG point, the 30,000 bonus points are worth $600 or more.
 I applied and received an instant approval.
-The promotion ends on July 6.

 I knew about this card for some time.
 I didn’t apply until now because of its $45 annual fee (waived in the first year).
 Now the signup bonus will cover the annual fee for the next 10-15 years.

 Purchases on the SPG AmEx card earn one SPG point per dollar spent.
-Again, at a value of $0.02 per SPG point, it’s at least as good as the Schwab Visa card (no longer accepting new applications).
+Again, at a value of $0.02 per SPG point, it’s at least as good as a 2% cash back card.